STERIS plc (NYSE:STE) Stake Boosted by AE Wealth Management LLC

 STERIS Price Performance

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 16th.
-Shareholders of record on Tuesday, November 22nd were paid a $0.47 dividend.
+The company also recently announced a quarterly dividend, which was paid on Friday, December 16th.
+Investors of record on Tuesday, November 22nd were issued a dividend of $0.47 per share.
 This represents a $1.88 dividend on an annualized basis and a yield of 0.94%.
-The ex-dividend date of this dividend was Monday, November 21st.
-STERIS’s dividend payout ratio is currently -1,708.94%.
+The ex-dividend date was Monday, November 21st.
+STERIS’s payout ratio is currently -1,708.94%.

-Several brokerages have weighed in on STE.
-Needham & Company LLC lowered STERIS from a “buy” rating to a “hold” rating in a research report on Friday, September 23rd.
-StockNews.com raised STERIS from a “hold” rating to a “buy” rating in a research report on Thursday, January 5th.
-Finally, KeyCorp dropped their target price on STERIS from $240.00 to $210.00 and set an “overweight” rating on the stock in a research report on Friday, November 11th.
-One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
-According to MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $242.40.

 STERIS plc provides infection prevention and other procedural products and services worldwide.
 It operates through four segments: Healthcare, Applied Sterilization Technologies, Life Sciences, and Dental.
 The Healthcare segment offers cleaning chemistries and sterility assurance products; automated endoscope reprocessing system and tracking products; accessories for gastrointestinal (GI) procedures, washers, sterilizers, and other pieces of capital equipment for the operation of a sterile processing department; and equipment used directly in the operating room, including surgical tables, lights, and connectivity solutions, as well as equipment management services.